Skip to main content

 Course content

-You will also discover how to develop and implement strategy to meet requirements and the processes behind completing in-depth research projects investigating the different choices your business needs to make.
+You'll also discover how to develop and implement strategy to meet requirements and the processes behind completing in-depth research projects, investigating the different choices your business needs to make.

 Please note: it is possible that a module listed on the website will not be able to run due to reasons beyond our control.
 For more information please refer to our course information disclaimer.